qcc-cs/qcc-cs.github.io/lectures/lec3.md

 }
 ```

-* Remark 2: Array and pointer has out of address problem.
+* Remark 2: Array and pointer has **out of address** problem.
+You may use STL or smart pointer.

 ```
 int a[5]={1,2,3,4,5};